 Are Cats Scared Of Cucumbers?

-It actually depends on the kitty.
+It depends on the kitty.
 Even though felines are indeed outstanding predators and notable hunters, they aren’t exactly fearless.

 Cats can get scared by all sorts of things.
 The most common reasons are sudden and unfamiliar: